bachard/2015-DL-practicalcourse/README.md

 P20: I implemented PCA using Theano and the SVD decomposition of the centered input (instead of computing the eigenpairs of the covariance matrix of the input)

 P21: PCA scatterplot on MNIST shows that most pairs of digits can be easily classified using the 2 principal components.
 Exception are pairs (3,5), (4,9), (5,8), (7,9), and to a lesser extent (2,3).
-Indeed, the digits in each of these pairs present many similarities.
+Indeed, the two digits in each of these pairs present many similarities, thus only selecting the 2 first principal components is not enough to classify them.
+PCA scatterplot on CIFAR-10 is not as conclusive as the previous one.
+Only a few classes seems to be separable using only the first 2 components.
+On the contrary to PCA scatterplot on MNIST, we can see than for the scatterplot for a single class, the points are much more spread.

 * Sparse autoencoder - file: latent/sparse_autoencoder.py - usage: python sparse_autoencoder.py